 1 Duration 2 days (14 hours), modular1st day the same for all products,2nd day specific for each product family 2 Aim The aim of this course is to give the basic technical knowledge of build-in fire safety measu- res in buildings, the legislation and basic knowledge about the products for fire protection of buildings (characteristics, classification, and documentation of conformity).
 3 Target Public Install rolling ers of building products.
 The co the installation of building prod urse will also be of interest to those involved in cont- ucts for fire protection in buildings.
 4 Prerequi- sites Techni cian 5 Objectives At the end of the course the students will: Understand the basics of fire spread in buildings.
 Be aware of the different types of passive fire protection measures.
-Be familiar with the specific regulations and standards related to building products for fir protection of the buildings.
-Be aware of the different types of building products for fire protection of the buildings (products for passive fire protection, fire safety systems and equipment) Have a good understanding of the requirements for their application, installation and maintenance. d in buildings. assive fire protection measures. ions and standards related to building products for fire uilding products for fire protection of the buildings n, fire safety systems and equipment) 6 Programme I BASICS OF FIRE SPREAD IN BUILDUINGS Fire triangle Fire time/temperature curves Influence of building materials, venting, dimensions of the room on the spread of fire Basics of passive and active fire protection measures II LEGISLATION Relevant fire safety legislation for building products for fire safety in EU (CPD directive) Relevant national legislation for the installation building products III FIRE PROTECTION ELEMENTS Passive Fire Protection: Classes of building materials Fire rating of walls and doors Fire rating of other building products, used for fire protection of buildings Isolation; compartment structural protection Technical Fire Protection, the connection of Passive and Active fire protection measures: Signalization Ventilation: Smoke and temperature control Fire retardant painting IV PERIODIC INSPECTION AND MAINTENANCE Legislation requirements Technical specifications Inspection procedures V INSTALLATION OF CERTAIN PRODUCTS Specifics of the installation of certain building products Details at the mounting
+Be familiar with the specific regulations and standards related to building products for fire protection of the buildings.
+Be aware of the different types of building products for fire protection of the buildings (products for passive fire protection, fire safety systems and equipment) Have a good understanding of the requirements for their application, installation and maintenance.
+6 Programme I BASICS OF FIRE SPREAD IN BUILDUINGS Fire triangle Fire time/temperature curves Influence of building materials, venting, dimensions of the room on the spread of fire Basics of passive and active fire protection measures II LEGISLATION Relevant fire safety legislation for building products for fire safety in EU (CPD directive) Relevant national legislation for the installation building products III FIRE PROTECTION ELEMENTS Passive Fire Protection: Classes of building materials Fire rating of walls and doors Fire rating of other building products, used for fire protection of buildings Isolation; compartment structural protection Technical Fire Protection, the connection of Passive and Active fire protection measures: Signalization Ventilation: Smoke and temperature control Fire retardant painting IV PERIODIC INSPECTION AND MAINTENANCE Legislation requirements Technical specifications Inspection procedures V INSTALLATION OF CERTAIN PRODUCTS Specifics of the installation of certain building products Details at the mounting